 - Two documents proving your current address, like a valid driver’s license, a canceled check, or utility company or bank statements issued within the last 90 days.

 If you live in Minnesota, there’s an even easier option.
-Minneapolis-St. Paul (MSP) airport set up a first-of-its-kind application center right inside the airport.
+A few years ago, Minneapolis-St. Paul (MSP) airport set up a first-of-its-kind application center right inside the airport.
 Just set up an appointment and knock out your application before or after your next flight.